collective/collective.exportimport/README.rst

 Migrations
 ----------

-When a in-place-migration is not required you can choose this addon to migrate the most important parts of your site to a current version:
+When a in-place-migration is not required you can choose this addon to migrate the most important parts of your site to json and then import it into a new Plone instance of your targeted version:

 * Export content from a Plone site (it supports Plone 4 and 5, Archetypes and Dexterity, Python 2 and 3).
 * Import the exported content into a new site (Plone 5.2+, Dexterity, Python 3)